+- 1. Structure of pollen grains using whole mount (Hibiscus, Catharanthus & Crinum species)

+- 2. Calculate the percentage of germinated pollen grain by Hanging Drop Method (Catharanthus)

+- 3. Demonstration of mounting of endosperm from a developing seed of Cucumis sativus

-- 1. Dissection and display of any two stages of embryo in Tridax.
+- 4. Dissection and display of any two stages of embryo in Tridax

-- 2. Identification using permanent slides
+- 5. Identification using permanent slides

 - i.
 T.S. of anther

 - ii.
 Morphology of pollen grains

 - iii.
 Types of ovules

 - iv.
 Ultrastructure of embryosac

 - v.
 Endosperm types

 - vi.
 Types of embryos

 - vii.
 Polyembryony